-Winter Beaver Safari
+Winter Beaver/ Rewilding Safari

 We’ll also tell the story of the history of beavers in Scotland, how they re-appeared in Perthshire and why they are so important to the ecology of our rivers and wetlands.
 This is a great trip for families as everyone can collect their own beaver chips and beaver-chewed sticks!